Kerins1201/redis/README.md

 # redis
-Simple Redis init.d script conceived to work on Linux systems use "service redis start" and "service redis stop" to manage
+Simple Redis init.d script conceived to work on Linux systems<br>
+use "service redis start" and "service redis stop" to manage